onflow/flow-go/language.md

 ### Interface Implementation

-Implementations are declared using the `impl` keyword, followed by the name of interface, the `for` keyword, and the name of the type (class, structure, contract, or authorization) that should provide the functionality.
+Implementations are declared using the `impl` keyword, followed by the name of interface, the `for` keyword, and the name of the type (class, structure, contract, or authorization) that provides the functionality required in the interface.

 ```typescript,file=interface-implementation.bpl